erdc/quest/docs/developers/design.rst

-QUEST_PROJECT_FILE        Name of project metadata file                                           quest_project.yml QUEST_PROJECTS_INDEX_FILE Name of projects index file listing available projects and their paths  quest_projects_index.yml QUEST_CONFIG_FILE         Name of quest_config file that these settings are saved in                quest_config.yml QUEST_USER_SERVICES       list of web/file uris to user defined QUEST services                      None
+QUEST_PROJECT_FILE        Name of project metadata file                                           quest_project.yml QUEST_PROJECTS_INDEX_FILE Name of projects index file listing available projects and their paths  quest_projects_index.yml QUEST_CONFIG_FILE         Name of quest_config file that these settings are saved in                quest_config.yml QUEST_USER_SERVICES       list of web/file uris to user defined Quest services                      None
 ======================= ======================================================================= ====================================

 You can add any extra settings needed by a plugin here as well using the keyword:arg structure.